-- In the METRICS section of the cPanel home screen, click CPU and Concurrent Connection Usage:
+If you are using the Paper Lantern theme, in the METRICS section of the cPanel home page, click Resource Usage:

-To view detailed resource usage information for your account, click [Details]. cPanel displays usage graphs and a usage table:
+To view detailed resource usage information for your account, click the Current Usage tab. cPanel displays usage graphs and a usage table:

-To view resource usage snapshots, click [Snapshots].
+To view resource usage snapshots, click the Snapshot tab.
 Depending on your account's resource usage, cPanel may display a list of processes and a list of database queries:

 Let's look at an actual limiting scenario and see how snapshots help troubleshoot the problem.
 In this example, an account has had its CPU resources limited sometime within the past 24 hours:

-To view additional information about the resource limiting, as well as when it occurred, we click [Snapshots].
+To view additional information about the resource limiting, as well as when it occurred, click the Snapshot tab.
 The following page appears: